Home>Academics>Master programs>International Security

 Main orientations and specific features

-This intensive two-year program is divided into three academic semesters and one semester dedicated to a professional internship or an exchange study program at a partner university.
+The curriculum for International Security is divided into three academic semesters and one semester dedicated to a professional internship, a master thesis or an exchange study program at a partner university.

-Students study Master core courses each addressing the major themes of the international security field, and the social sciences such as security, strategy, defence economics, war and crises, peace, development and diplomacy.
+Students study Master core courses relating to the major themes of the international security field, including:, strategy, defence economics, war and crises, peace, development and diplomacy.

 The program enjoys close collaboration with French defence institutions, notably the Saint-Cyr-Coetquidan military school and the École de Guerre allowing students to familiarise themselves with the existing articulations between public and private decision making in the fields of defence and security.
 This collaboration also allows them to acquire the theoretical and technical knowledge related to political-military relationships.